sfogfar/landspeeder/README.md

   <img src="landspeeder.png" alt="Screenshot of the prompt in different states" width="800">
 </div>

-## A not at all clever or customisable shell prompt.
+## A not at all clever or customisable shell prompt

 - Not at all customisable (yet).

 - Supports Zsh and macOS (so far).

-## How to use it:
+## How to use it

 Build it:
 ```